-The costs and benefits of rebellion differ systematically between the governing and opposition parties on the one hand, and within the governing party (or coalition) between the frontbenchers with government posts and backbenchers without on the other.
-First, with regard to the government-opposition split, Kirkland and Slapin (2018) argue that it is MPs with extreme preference (far from the center) within the governing party that stand to benefit the most from rebellion.
-This is because they can signal to their constituents show that more loyal MPs were more likely to obtain ministerial posts.
+8Bertelli and Dolan (2009) present evidence from intervention in House of Commons's debates related to health care that is consistent with political careerism.
+The evidence on whether party leaders in actual fact punish rebels by denying them promotion is mixed.
+Eggers and Spirling (2016) study over 20,000 parliamentary divisions that took place between 1836 and 1910 in the British House of Commons and show that more loyal MPs were more likely to obtain ministerial posts.
 In contrast, Kauder et al. (2017) study 218 roll call votes in the German federal parliament (Bundestag) and ask if rebels are punished by party leaders by being allocated a less attractive position on the party list in the next election.
-They find that parties do not punish politicians who have voted against the party line in this way.
+They find that parties do not punish politicians who have voted against the party line in that way.

-&lt;sup>8Campbell et al. (2019) and Vivyan and Wagner (2012) present evidence from the UK that this strategy can help MPs seeking re-election.
-Pattie et al. (1994) show that rebellion on high profile issues, such as capital punishment or the poll tax, had an effect on the re-election prospects of the rebels, but otherwise they find no discernible effects.
-Ragua (2016) shows that US legislators take more extreme positions if they won election to the Senate after representing a partian district.
+9Campbell et al. (2019) and Vivyan and Wagner (2012) present evidence from the UK that deviating from the party line can help MPs seeking re-election.
+Pattie et al. (1994) show that rebellion on high profile issues, such as capital punishment or the poll tax, had affected re-election prospects of the rebels, but otherwise they find no discernible consequences.
+Ragusa (2016) shows that US legislators take more extreme positions if they won election to the Senate after representing a highly partian state.